E-Sparse: Boosting the Large Language Model Inference through Entropy-based N:M Sparsity: Introduction

 In order to harness the acceleration and memory reduction potential offered by sparse neural networks, GPU manufacturers have introduced architectural enhancements.
 Specifically, the invention of Sparse Tensor Core ~\cite{a100, h100, yao2019balanced, cao2019efficient} technology has been pivotal in capitalizing on weight sparsity within Deep Neural Network (DNN) models.
 This innovation employs a fine-grained structural pruning technique, involving a 2-out-of-4 pruning approach within each partitioned sub-vector.
 This method effectively balances the computational workload while maximizing parallelism within the dot-product unit.

 While there has been substantial research on compressing LLMs using low-precision quantization\cite{xiao2023smoothquant, dettmers2022llm, frantar2022gptq}, relatively little effort has been dedicated to fully exploiting Sparse Tensor Core technology for accelerating LLMs.
 Some prior work, exemplified by Wanda\cite{sun2023simple}, has proposed the application of a 2-out-of-4 pruning pattern for LLMs.
 This approach determines channel importance by evaluating input feature norms and weights them against standard parameter magnitudes as pruning metrics.
-In this study, we introduce an Entropy-based pruning algorithm that builds upon these principles.
+In this studyhe, we introduce an Entropy-based pruning algorithm that builds upon these principles.
 Our research showcases a remarkable \textbf{1.32} LLaMA perplexity improvement over state-of-the-art techniques and delivers a \textbf{19.6\%-34.8\%} speedup on an A100 GPU, demonstrating the effective and efficient utilization of Sparse Tensor Core hardware.

 Our work is grounded in two crucial observations.
 Firstly, we note that \textbf{the richness of information among channels exhibits significant variation}.
-Even within the same batch of tokens, the variances and the standard deviations of elements within each channel differ considerably, despite some sharing the same input feature norm.
-Secondly, we observe that \textbf{channels with close standard deviations tend to exhibit relatively concentrated distributions}.
-These observations naturally inspire us to leverage channel-specific information in order to enhance large language model (LLM) inference using $N \colon M$ sparsity.
+Even within the same batch of tokens, the entropy of elements within each channel differs considerably, despite some sharing the same input feature norm.
+Secondly, we observe that \textbf{channels with close entropy values tend to exhibit relatively concentrated distributions}.
+These observations naturally inspire us to leverage channel-specific information in order to enhance LLMs inference using $N \colon M$ sparsity.